goualard-f/fpnglib/README.md

 The FPNGlib is built and tested on a Linux system with the GNU C Compiler.
 It should be compilable with minimal modifications on other platforms provided a sufficiently recent C compiler supporting the ISO/IEC 9899:1999 (C99) standard is available.

-The libraries relies on the following libraries to be installed beforehand:

-* `GNU GSL v.
-2.5`

 ### Installing